• Skip to main content

 Visits of less than 90 days

-Although Norway is not part of the European Union, it is a signatory of the Schengen agreement.
+Although Norway is not part of the European Union, it is a signatory of the Schengen Agreement.
 This agreement creates a free travel zone that includes most EU countries and Switzerland.
 The membership means that you can visit the entire Schengen area if you have a valid visa for any Schengen country.
 This permission is valid for up to 90 days out of any period of 180 days.

 If you come from the US, UK, or selected countries, you do not need a visa to enter the Schengen zone.
 You can move freely in and out of Schengen countries as long as you stick to the “90 days out of 180 days” rule.
 Ensure not to overstay since this might result in an entry ban and the loss of the opportunity to move to Norway.